Stroudsburg–Pocono Airport: Facilities and aircraft

-Stroudsburg–Pocono Airport covers an area of 69 acres (28 ha) at an elevation of 480 feet (146 m) above mean sea level.
-It has one runway designated 8/26 with an asphalt surface measuring 3,087 by 30 feet (941 x 9 m).
+Stroudsburg–Pocono Airport covered an area of 69 acres (28 ha) at an elevation of 480 feet (146 m) above mean sea level.
+It had one runway designated 8/26 with an asphalt surface measuring 3,087 by 30 feet (941 x 9 m).

 For the 12-month period ending January 13, 2012, the airport had 18,820 aircraft operations, an average of 51 per day: 99.9% general aviation and 0.1% military.
 At that time there were 34 aircraft based at this airport: 88% single-engine, 6% multi-engine, and 6% helicopter.

-The airport is home to the busy "Sky's The Limit" Skydiving Center, which operates six days a week (Wednesday thru Monday) from April thru November.
-The center regularly flies a twin-turboprop de Havilland DHC-6 Twin Otter, a turboprop-powered Cessna 208 Caravan, and a piston-powered Cessna 182 Skylane — all configured for skydiving operations.
-The airport is also home to Lehigh Valley Health Network MedEvac 2.
+The airport was home to the "Sky's The Limit" Skydiving Center, which operated six days a week (Wednesday to Monday) from April through November.
+The center regularly used a twin-turboprop de Havilland DHC-6 Twin Otter, a turboprop-powered Cessna 208 Caravan, and a piston-powered Cessna 182 Skylane — all configured for skydiving operations.
+The airport was also home to Lehigh Valley Health Network MedEvac 2.
 MedEvac 2 is the primary medical helicopter for Monroe, Pike, and Northampton Counties.